 Blouberg Municipality, in partnership with Capricorn District Municipality, has established a tourism information center at Senwabarwana.
 A tourism unit has been established within the Local Economic Development Division of the Municipality.
-Funds for the construction of the Makgabeng interpretation center have been budgeted for by the District Municipality in the 2012\13 financial year as part of the implementation of the Blouberg Tourism Development Plan.
+The tourism center was upgraded through the partnership with Bingo Galaxy and was opened officially by the MEC of LEDET in the province.

-6.6 BLOUBERG LAND USE MANAGEMENT SCHEME
+6.6 BLOUBERG LAND USE SCHEME